-The ND Reading credential is designed for working teachers, as you enhance your teaching skills and expand employment opportunities.
+The ND Reading credential (pending approval) is designed for working teachers, as you enhance your teaching skills and expand employment opportunities.
 Students focus on curriculum intended to grow your talents working with children in a variety of school grades and helping your students succeed.

 Actual requirements may vary, based on current licensure and previous coursework.

 Children with difficulties in reading and language arts make significant gains when their problems are properly diagnosed and the correct remediation procedures are prescribed.
 These gains are made when children are taught by clinicians who have developed skills in the selection and administration of formal and informal diagnostic procedures and in prescribing remediation strategies that address the children’s needs.
 This course is designed to provide knowledge of the theories and procedures of the remedial reading process, as well as the application of those theories and procedures in the reading clinic.